How to write a history book, Barry Fox, ghostwriter

 Writing a book can be a long and difficult process, which is why many people turn to ghostwriters, rewriters, developmental editors, and book coaches for help.

-Briefly, the ghostwriter writes your book for you; the rewriter re-does what you have already written; the developmental editor reorganizes your manuscript; and the book coach guides you through the writing process from beginning to end.
+Briefly, the ghostwriter writes your book for you; the rewriter rewrites what you have already written; the developmental editor reorganizes your manuscript; and the book coach guides you through the writing process from beginning to end.

 For more on these writing experts, see “Book-Writing Helpers, From “360 Degree” to “Pinpoint.”